tl-fredwintan/pokedex-shakespeare/README.md

 ```

 <div>
    <p>Once dependancies have been installed.
-To boot up both client and server application, go to '/client' folder and run.
-NOTE: nodemon needs to be installed globally on the machine. 'npm install -g nodemon'</p>
+To boot up both client and server application, go to '/client' folder and run. <b>NOTE: If you have not yet installed nodemon globally you would need to do so. 'npm install -g nodemon'</b></p>
 </div>

 ```